 We established the novel Helmholtz Laboratory for Integrated Geological and Biological Research (GeoBioLab) as an interdisciplinary platform for joint activities of scientists from various disciplines including microbiology/molecular biology, (bio)geochemistry, bioinformatics, and geomorphology to address our scientific questions in a wide range of environments and disciplines.
 In addition to basic research, we also work on translating suitable results into applications.
 These include, for example, the development of equipment for sediment sampling and sample preparation or the utilization of the genetic resources represented by our unique type culture collection of extremophilic microorganisms for industrial or biotechnological applications.

-The Section Geomicrobiology focuses on three main topics:
+The Section Geomicrobiology focuses on four main topics:

 The cover story of the current issue of the research magazine “Helmholtz Perspektiven” deals with life in extreme environments.
 The article describes life that withstands even the most extreme conditions on Earth.
 Among other things, the Deep Biosphere Research of the GFZ Section Geomicrobiology is presented in the article.
 The corresponding multimedia story can be found at: www.helmholtz.de/extremophile